K. T. Paul: YMCA and K T Paul

 Paul was appointed the Joint National General Secretary of the Young Men's Christian Association (YMCA) in India in 1913.
 Dr. John R. Mott, who had attracted Paul to YMCA service later supported his appointment in 1916 as the first Indian National General Secretary of the YMCA in India.
 Paul began the process of indigenization of the organization at a time when practically all Christian institutions were headed by Europeans.
-Paul was able to Indianise the policy and programs, leading to the implementation of new and innovative programs for the marginalized sections of India.
+Paul Indianised the policy and programs, leading to the implementation of innovative programs for the marginalized sections of India.
 The Rural Reconstruction Scheme was one such program.
-His vision for the future of the Indian YMCA was rooted in his understanding of his own people – their fears, their hopes, and their desperate needs.
+His vision for the future of the Indian YMCA was rooted in his understanding of his own people – their fears, hopes, and their desperate needs.

-The YMCA has thus far been an urban movement with specific objectives.
+The YMCA had thus far been an urban movement with specific objectives.
 Paul took it in a new direction, mindful of the peculiar problems of rural Indian society as compared to the industrialized, urban, and literate Western society for whose specific needs the YMCA had been created.
-This however was a herculean task as Paul had to work out substantial details explaining why the Indian YMCA should take up the rural program and deviate completely from its set path of working for the urban youth.
+This however was a herculean task, as Paul had to work out substantial details explaining why the Indian YMCA should take up the rural program and deviate completely from its set path of working for the urban youth.